warolv/github-actions-series/README.md

-# A series of tutorial for GutHub Actions
+# A series of tutorial for GitHub Actions